aryan-gandevia/HTN-2023-Backend-Dev-Challenge/README.md

 *`<name>` is replaced with with the fullname of who you desire to find.*
 - `/events/<name>`
     - GET: Gets all the events the user has attended
-    - PUT: Adds an event to all the events the user has attended.
+    - POST: Adds an event to all the events the user has attended.
 This is the "scan" function (in JSON format)
         - for example:
         {
             "event": "frontend developing",